Head of Marketing & Origination

-Alberto has over 17 years’ experience in fixed income derivative products.
-Before founding Fideres, Alberto held senior managerial positions in New York and London at investment banks including UBS, ABN AMRO and The Royal Bank of Scotland.
+Alberto is one of the founding partners of Fideres, with over 17 years’ experience in fixed income derivative and structured products.
+His area of expertise is complex antitrust investigations and regulatory advisory work.
+He has handled some of Fideres's largest and most complex economic investigations into the collusive practices of the financial industry, including ISDAfix and LIBOR.
+Before founding Fideres, he held senior managerial positions in New York and London at investment banks including UBS, ABN AMRO and The Royal Bank of Scotland.
 Alberto holds master-level degrees in Engineering from Politecnico di Torino and from Ecole Centrale Paris.
-Alberto also has a degree in classical guitar from the Conservatoire of Music in Genoa.

-Steffen has over 12 years’ experience in structured credit and complex derivatives across all major asset classes.
-Prior to founding Fideres, he held a senior position at The Royal Bank of Scotland.
-Before joining RBS he worked for 5 years at Deutsche Bank.
-Steffen holds a master-level degree in Mathematics from the University of Erlangen and an MSc in Financial Engineering and Quantitative Analysis from the ICMA Centre at the University of Reading.
+Steffen is a founding partner of Fideres with over 17 years’ experience in structured products and complex derivatives across all major asset classes.
+Steffen is responsible for the quantitative analysis of consulting mandates and has handled various complex benchmark manipulation cases, including LIBOR and ISDAfix, and cases relating to the mis-selling of structured product and derivatives.
+Prior to founding Fideres, he held a senior position at The Royal Bank of Scotland were he moved to after working for 5 years at Deutsche Bank.
+Steffen holds a master-level degree in Mathematics from the University of Erlangen, the Certificate of Advanced Studies in Mathematics (Part III) from the University of Cambridge and an MSc in Financial Engineering and Quantitative Analysis from the ICMA Centre at the University of Reading.

 Russell De Souza